"What if I give it all away?"

 TRANSFEREE LIABILITY IN CT: (1) recipients of gifts subject to penalty are themselves potentially liable to the State for the donor's cost of care

-If you are reading this article because you are wondering if SOMEONE ELSE, who is elderly, "should make gifts" for Medicaid, please remember that any elder law attorney worthy of the name will view the elderly person as his or her client, and not you -- there is no "should" when it comes to gifts.
+If you are reading this article because you are wondering if SOMEONE ELSE, who is elderly, "should make gifts" to qualify for Medicaid, please remember that any elder law attorney worthy of the name will view the elderly person as his or her client, and not you -- there is no "should" when it comes to gifts.
 Even if a gift won't cause a penalty (such as to a disabled child) that does not mean that it may not still negatively impact the person making the gift.
 If you are elderly yourself, be sure the attorney you see makes it clear that YOU are the client, not the thoughtful relative who drove you to the appointment.

 Finally, this article does not represent an endorsement of any particular course of action.
 As a matter of principle, I believe that the choices you make concerning your resources and your lifestyle must first take your own feelings, wishes, and comfort level into account before you can even think about whether a particular course of action will "save your family money."
-As with planning for death tax savings, planning that takes into account the high cost of long-term care and the requirements of the Medicaid program should not put money saved, before your quality of life.
+As with planning for death tax savings, planning that takes into account the high cost of long-term care and the requirements of the Medicaid program should not put money saved before your quality of life.
 "Giving it all away" can impact your life seriously, whether by affecting Medicaid eligibility, or by precluding the possibility of a reverse mortgage that might keep you cared for at home longer.
 You may wish to view my online slide-show about paying for care to consider some of the consequences of being on Medicaid.
 This article does not weigh the pros and cons of making gifts, but merely sets forth the Medicaid rules and regulations that will affect you if you do make gifts.

 ~